stackbuilders/hapistrano/README.md

   they shouldn't require much application downtime).
 * Rollback should be trivial to achieve to bring the application back to the last-deployed state.
-* Deploys shouldn't fail because of dependency problems.
+* Deployments should not fail due to dependency issues.

-## How it Works
+## How it Works 👨‍🏭

 Hapistrano (like Capistrano for Ruby) deploys applications to a new directory marked with a timestamp on the remote host.
 It creates this